 Determining exterior house colors can be a daunting task.
 When deciding on colors for the exterior, there are a few important things to understand so you can get the look you want for your home.

-Today we are going to talk about a basic but crucial difference between choosing exterior versus interior colors that is key when thinking through home siding ideas.
+Let’s look at a basic but crucial difference between choosing exterior versus interior colors that is key when thinking through home siding ideas.
 Color is greatly affected by lighting and surrounding colors, so the same paint color can look surprisingly different on an exterior than on an interior.
 Natural and intense lighting conditions significantly impact the perception of exterior colors.
 Lighting conditions vary depending on altitude and surrounding natural elements, whether it’s a vivid blue sky, dense trees, or desert mountains.
-Regardless of geography, paint colors always appear lighter on an exterior.
-Quite a bit lighter.
+Regardless of geography, paint colors always appear lighter on an exterior—quite a bit lighter, in fact.
 As a rule of thumb, choose a color two shades darker than you actually want it to look for an exterior.
 For example, an off-white or cream color will often read bright white on an exterior.
 A beige or light gray color may read creamy or warm off-white.

-Take this modern design example: one homeowner wanted exterior paint color for a house where the owner wanted it to be off-white.
-The color I suggested surprised her because it seemed too dark and too gray.
-Here’s the color I chose:
+Take this modern design example: one homeowner wanted exterior paint color for her house to be off-white.
+The color their designer suggested surprised her because it seemed too dark and too gray.
+Here’s the color that was chosen:

 It doesn’t look off-white, does it?
 In an interior, it reads light gray with a slight blue-green undertone.
 Although this bedroom has good natural light, the effect of this paint color on the walls here is quite different than what it would be on the exterior of a house in true natural light.
-By sampling the color on the exterior of the home, I was able to help the homeowner see that it indeed looked much lighter than it appeared in a paint fan deck or on a small paint chip.
+By sampling the color on the exterior of the home, the homeowner saw that it indeed looked much lighter than it appeared in a paint fan deck or on a small paint chip.
 This is the way the same color looks on the exterior of the house:

 Another important thing to realize is that exterior color will read differently at different times of the day, under different lighting and weather conditions, and even on different sides of the house.
-These photos were taken on the same day, at the same time of the day, but look at the difference between the paint color on a section where sunlight is directly hitting it and where it isn’t:
+These photos were taken on the same day, at the same time of the day, but the difference between the paint color on a section where sunlight is directly hitting it and where it isn’t as obvious:

 Direct sunlight = color appears lighter